What’s the water like in Delaware?

 A Kinetico Drinking Water System or a Kinetico Specialty Water Treatment System will rid your water of troublesome contaminants in Delaware.

 In its pristine state, water is colorless, tasteless and odorless.
 So, if your Delaware water tastes or smells funny, you owe it to yourself to find out why.

 - Earthy or musty taste and odor: These types of complaints are generally the result of compounds released due to decayed vegetation and are typically associated with different forms of algae.
 While not toxic, they are nonetheless unpleasant and can be offensive at very low concentrations.

 - “Rotten egg” smell: Another common source of smelly water is hydrogen sulfide.
 Hydrogen sulfide is a colorless corrosive gas which has the characteristic odor of rotten eggs.
 If present in high enough concentrations, it can leave an unpleasant odor on hair and clothing.
 It can also accelerate corrosion of metal parts in appliances.
 Find out how much sulfur is safe to drink.

 - Metallic taste: As the name implies, a metallic taste to your water indicates the presence of metals such as iron, copper, manganese or zinc.
 Iron and manganese are often naturally occurring and are predominately found in groundwater.
 Copper and zinc can come from an aging water distribution system or the corrosion of copper plumbing and brass fittings.
 Learn about the permissible amounts of trace elements.

 A Kinetico Whole House Water Treatment System or Kinetico Drinking Water System can solve your taste and odor water issues.

 Get a Free Water Analysis

-To request a free in-home water analysis, submit the following information and your local Martin Water professional will contact you within 24 business hours.
+To request a free in-home water analysis for your Delaware home, submit the following information and your local Martin Water professional will contact you within 24 business hours.